It’s an interesting fact that very few of the world’s most successful businesspeople, set out with money or success as their primary target.

 - They are the struggling restaurant owners, who use slightly lower quality ingredients and hire slightly lower quality chefs, and end up with a low quality restaurant that no one recommends.

 - They are the kind of business owners you thought of, as you were reading those examples.

 Clearly, there is nothing wrong with being wealthy or successful.
-My point, is that it’s very hard to be either of those things, if they are our primary focus.
+I want you to become both.
+My point, is that it’s very hard to be wealthy or successful, if they are your primary focus.